 We attempt to answer the following questions: how has the incidence of low-wage jobs changed over the 1997-2014 period?
 How do the incidences of low-wage jobs vary by gender, age, educational attainment, occupation, industry, and employment status?
-How do the incidences of low-wage jobs differ at the provincial level?
+How does the incidence of low-wage jobs vary at the provincial level?

-In addition to providing new detailed estimates on low-wages jobs, this report also seeks to introduce two new concepts for measuring low-wage employment, a crucial dimension of job quality.
+In addition to providing new detailed estimates on low-wage jobs, this report also seeks to introduce two new concepts for measuring low-wage employment, a crucial dimension of job quality.
 First, we produce estimates of the low-wage gap, which can be intuitively understood to measure the depth of low-wage jobs.
 It is defined as the difference between average hourly earnings for low-wage individuals and the low-wage cutoff as a proportion of the low-wage cutoff.
-Second, we generate estimates of low-wage jobs and the low-wage gap.
-The intensity of low-wages is defined as the product of the low-wage gap and the incidence of low-wages, scaled up by 100.
+Second, we generate estimates of low-wage intensity, which is an aggregate index that captures movements in both the incidence of low-wage jobs and the low-wage gap.
+The intensity of low wages is defined as the product of the low-wage gap and the incidence of low wages, scaled up by 100.
 To our knowledge, this is the first study to produce estimates of these measures.